swordonfire/SuperBot/README.md

 python scripts/download_models.py --repo_id lmstudio-community/Llama-3.2-3B-Instruct-GGUF --model_file Llama-3.2-3B-Instruct-Q8_0.gguf
 ```
 5. **Configure environment variables:**
-Edit .env and set the TELEGRAM_BOT_TOKEN, LLM_MODEL_PATH, EMBEDDING_MODEL, and PROJECT_NAME parameters.
+Edit .env.example (save it as .env file) and set the TELEGRAM_BOT_TOKEN, LLM_MODEL_PATH, EMBEDDING_MODEL, and PROJECT_NAME parameters.
 Get your Telegram bot token from BotFather.
 6. **Prepare the Superteam member data:**
 Ensure the Superteam member data is in a JSON file (e.g., members.json) with the required format.
 The structure should be suitable for querying based on skills and other criteria.
 Place this file in the data directory.
 <br></br>